Nicholas Balkema

 Nicholas Balkema (7 April 1865 – 29 January 1954) was an American politician.

 Balkema was of Dutch descent.
-He was born on 7 April 1865 in Gibbsville, Wisconsin, attended Sheboygan Falls High School, then moved to Newkirk, Iowa, in 1884.
+He was born on 7 April 1865, in Gibbsville, Wisconsin, attended Sheboygan Falls High School, then moved to Newkirk, Iowa, in 1884.
 On 9 December 1886, he married a Newkirk native, Clara Van Rooyen, with whom he raised four daughters and three sons.
-He became a schoolteacher, and later ran his own business, as well as the post office.
+He became a schoolteacher and later ran his own business as well as the post office.
 In 1894, Balkema moved to Sioux Center.
 He held local offices and executive positions for a time before pursuing statewide political office.
-These included service as a bank executive, school board member, and city councilor in Sioux Center.
+These included service as a bank executive, school board member, and city councillor in Sioux Center.
 Between 1909 and 1921, Balkema represented District 49, which included Sioux County, in the Iowa Senate as a Republican.
 He died on 29 January 1954, aged 88.